Skip to main content

 2. "How will mistakes be handled?" — Errors occur, especially initially.
 Detail error correction procedures for piece counts or time logs.
 Reassure workers they can consult managers after discovering mistakes.

 3. "How does overtime work?" — Most regions mandate extra compensation for overtime hours.
 Clarify your hour tracking ensuring workers receive earned overtime.
+For the exact calculation method, see our guide on how to calculate overtime for piece rate workers.

 4. "Will quality drop if people rush?" — Discuss regular inspections requiring each piece meeting quality standards.
 This demonstrates rushing excessively backfires when tasks need redoing without additional compensation.